Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 -History of a heart transplant

 In summary, MFMs offer expert guidance on multiple aspects of pregnancy, including recommendations on optimizing health before the journey of pregnancy begins.
 They can suggest medications that can be safely used in pregnancy to manage medical and psychiatric conditions with minimal risk to the developing fetus so that the ideal outcome can ultimately be achieved.
-A healthy parent and a healthy baby (or babies) is the best outcome for everyone!!
+A healthy parent and a healthy fetus and baby (or babies) is the best outcome for everyone!!

 For more information on MFMs and what issues can be addressed with preconception counseling, please see: